willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 The *time constant* for an $\text{RL}$ circuit is $\tau = \dfrac{\text L}{\text R}$.

 ----

+The $\text{RL}$ circuit appears any time a wire is involved in a circuit.
+Sometimes the wire is formed into a coil and we call it an inductor.
+Wires and traces on circuit boards always have a small inductance.
+The thin gold wires bonded to the pads on an integrated circuit have enough self-inductance to be important in very fast circuits.

 The *natural response* of a circuit is what the circuit does when there are no external influences (it has internal energy, but no energy coming in from outside).
 It is the most basic behavior of a circuit.